gideonkkk/phase_03_project_Personal_Task_Manager/README.md

    - Benefit: This helps users visually manage their time and effort based on task type, reducing overwhelm.

 2.Prioritization System:
-   -Functionality: Implementing a prioritization matrix (e.g., Eisenhower Matrix) which allows users to classify tasks as important/urgent, important/not urgent, etc.
    -Benefit: By highlighting high-priority tasks, users can focus their efforts on what truly matters, enhancing decision-making.

 3.Time Blocking and Scheduling: